-In January 2019, Logan Jacobson began working as a content manager with E Source.
-Previously, she researched energy-efficient technologies ranging from clothes dryers to dairy barn cooling systems.
+Logan Jacobson began working as a content manager and editor in 2019.
+She specializes in making technical writing accessible and easy to read for all audiences.
+Previously, Logan was a technology researcher for E Source.
+She researched energy-efficient technologies ranging from clothes dryers to dairy barn cooling systems.
 Her backgrounds in math, physics, and electronics helped her explore how technologies save energy and identify trends in energy-consumption data.
 She holds a BS from Beloit College, which she credits for her interdisciplinary passion for the art of communicating technical ideas.

 An amateur chef on YouTube treats water as though it's free, but what does it actually cost?
 People in the energy industry have trouble justifying measures that would address the water-energy nexus because our society fails to appreciate the true value of water.

 Because of the link between energy and water use, encouraging water efficiency could lead to profound energy savings, but very few energy utilities actively promote water conservation.
 Luckily, energy utilities can target inefficiencies in specific stages of water use to reduce energy waste.